7 Steps for Penetration Testing: Importance

 Step 5: Maintaining Access

-The next phases of penetration testing is ensuring that the access is maintained such as persistence presence.
-The penetration tester gain access into your system in order to find out the vulnerabilities.
-It is very important that the penetration testers need to maintain continued access to your system even if the system is rebooted, reset or modified.
+The next phase of penetration testing is ensuring that the access is maintained such as persistent presence.
+The penetration tester gains access to your system in order to find out the vulnerabilities.

 Step 6: Exploitation